-Finished goods imported for distribution and sale in Egypt must be labeled in Arabic with the country of origin, the manufacturer’s name and the product description.
+Finished goods imported for distribution and sale in Egypt must be labeled in Arabic with the country of origin, the manufacturer’s name, and the product description.
 Specific additional requirements apply to foods, drugs and textiles.
 Labels/stickers on imported cargo should contain all required information about the cargo.
-Importers are no longer permitted to fix printed labels to products after import.
+Importers are not permitted to affix printed labels to products after import.

-Imported food has number of labeling and packaging requirements:
+Imported food items have a number of labeling and packaging requirements:

-- Appropriate packaging must be provided for food products.
+Appropriate packaging must be provided for food products.
 These should be clean and odorless to preserve the product and prevent damage.
+For additional information on the labeling of food and agricultural products, see the U.S. Department of Agriculture’s Foreign Agricultural Service’s (FAS’s) FAIRS Report

 - Name and address of manufacturer